geovistory/dev-stack/README.md

 docker logs geov_dev-postgres-1 --follow
 ```
 See the status of the running containers in Docker Desktop (only on Mac/Win) or with `docker ps`.

+See the status of kafka connect and kafka streams in the Redpanda Console (find link in console after `bash scripts/build`).

 ## Stop stack
 Stop the stack without removing the containers: